LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-22-sprint-2-waste-and-recycling.md

 > One of the users that came in for Bolsover did say that they found it frustrating that there wasn't a web chat available out of hours so obviously we are providing within hours but people are wanting to do these things from home in an evening

+Tom had some useful observations about how webchat and chatbots differ by nature;

+> Conversational AI opens up a two-way dialogue which a website can't do - it could be by SMS, pre-empting customer needs

 ### Cheltenham

 Claire Cook ran a second week of interviews at Cheltenham.
 She found interviews for waste and recycling easier than for planning the previous week, with the subject being much easier to control.